PratikMunot/LearnDocker/DockerTheory/readme.md

 Docker follows Client-Server architecture, which includes the three main components that are Docker Client, Docker Host, and Docker Registry.

 ### 1. Docker Client
+> The command line tool that allows the user to interact with the daemon.
+More generally, there can be other forms of clients too - such as Kitematic which provide a GUI to the users.
 Docker client uses commands and REST APIs to communicate with the Docker Daemon (Server).
 When a client runs any docker command on the docker client terminal, the client terminal sends these docker commands to the Docker daemon.
 Docker daemon receives these commands from the docker client in the form of command and REST API's request.
 The Docker client can communicate with more than one daemon.
 Docker Client uses Command Line Interface (CLI) to run the following commands -
 •	docker build
 •	docker pull